st234pa/pdf-line-count/README.md

 ### How it Works
 PDFs are basically images, so this application uses [PDF.js](https://mozilla.github.io/pdf.js/) to parse the input and then counts the number of rows of pixels that satisfy the following conditions:
 - there are at least two pixels in the row that different colors
-- if there exists a row above it, that row is single-colored
+- if there exists a row right above it, that row is single-colored

 For this reason, the input must be a text-only PDF with a solid color background, and at least one pixel of space between lines.
 White space is not included in the line count and there are some edge cases for which this app will output inaccurate results.
 ### Please Note